Starting Django upon Reboot using Cron

 @reboot until /sbin/status mysql | grep start/running ; do echo "Mysql isn't running yet...>&2"; sleep 1; done; python ./manage.py runfcgi ...options...

-Basically it loops and checks whether the MySQL service got started.
-If so, it would start Django as it did before.
-On the other hand, if MySQL isn’t running it would just sleep for a second and repeat the check.
+Basically, it loops and checks whether the MySQL service has started.
+If so, it starts Django as it did before.
+On the other hand, if MySQL isn’t running, it just sleeps for a second and repeats the check.

-A small issue is that if for some reason MySQL won’t start at all, it will loop forever.
-If this happens, it would mean that I’ll have to manually kill that cronjob, but I would have to login anyway to see what wrong with the MySQL.
-So, while this method can’t support dependencies like init.d does, it does provide a good-enough solution.
+A small issue is that if, for some reason, MySQL won’t start at all, it will loop forever.
+If this happens, it would mean that I’ll have to manually kill that cron job, but I would have to log in anyway to see what’s wrong with MySQL.
+So while this method can’t support dependencies like init.d does, it does provide a good-enough solution.

-3 thoughts on “Starting Djano upon Reboot using Cron”
+3 thoughts on “Starting Django upon Reboot using Cron”

 1. I wasn’t familiar with supervisor – thanks!
 However, it seems to lack dependency support: e.g. start django only after mysql was started (I saw an open bug regarding that).
 Do you know if it’s possible to do?
 The dependency thing is the major issue for me.